Does your business reimburse employees for mileage? If so, did you know the IRS revises the standard mileage rate each year?

 Employees may usually use their vehicles to run office errands.
 In such cases, the IRS mileage rate is a useful benchmark for calculating mileage expenses to be reimbursed to employees.
 It also plays a vital role in ensuring policy compliance.

 Maintaining a mileage record can help your team calculate, analyze, and monitor every cent spent on the business.
 Additionally, employee handbooks and mileage log records can be used as reference points by your finance teams to make well-informed business decisions.
-It also helps detect and curb any expense fraud.
+It also helps detect and prevent any expense fraud.

 Are you interested in getting an accurate and reliable mileage calculation for your employee mileage reimbursements?
-Schedule a demo with Fyle to learn how you can incorporate the latest IRS mileage rate into your policy!
+Schedule a demo with Fyle to learn how you can incorporate the latest IRS mileage rate into your expense policy!